 The Company has subsidiary undertakings for which section 142(1)(b) of the Cyprus Companies Law Cap.
 113 requires consolidated financial statements to be prepared and laid before the Company at the Annual General Meeting.
-The Group consolidated financial statements comprise the financial statements of the parent company Vonpende Holdings P.L.C. and the financial statements of the following subsidiaries: "Wing Hang Enterprises (Cyprus) Limited", "Kirnione Holdings Limited", "Winncom Technologies Holding Limited" (the "Irish Group"), "Alodie Properties Limited", "Elbridge Investments (Cyprus) Limited", "Lostmperi Holdings Ltd" and its subsidiary Aeliano Enterprises Limited.
-The "Irish Group" consists of "Winncom Technologies Holding Limited" and its subsidiary Winncom Technologies EU Limited.
+The Group's consolidated financial statements are comprised of the financial statements of the parent company Vonpende Holdings P.L.C. and the financial statements of the following subsidiaries: "Wing Hang Enterprises (Cyprus) Limited", "Kirnione Holdings Limited", "Winncom Technologies Holding Limited" (the "Irish Group"), "Alodie Properties Limited", "Elbridge Investments (Cyprus) Limited", "Lostmperi Holdings Ltd" and its subsidiary "Aeliano Enterprises Limited".
+The "Irish Group" is consisted of "Winncom Technologies Holding Limited" and its subsidiary "Winncom Technologies EU Limited".